 \section{Data analysis}

-\subsection{{\it IXPE} polarimetric analysis}
+\subsection{IXPE polarimetric analysis}

 We report the results of the unweighted \texttt{PCUBE} analysis on the second \ixpe\ observation of NGC~4151.
-For the two segments separately, we obtain in the 2--8 keV energy band (from the three combined DUs), after background subtraction, only an upper limit for the polarization degree (i.e., $\Pi < 7.8$ per cent) in the first, and a significant detection (with $\Pi=5.4 \pm 1.6$ per cent and polarization angle $\Psi= 78\degr \pm 8\degr$) in the second.
-Given the consistency of the PDs in the two segments, we proceed by summing them together, finding $\Pi= 4.7 \pm 1.3$ per cent and $\Psi= 77\degr\pm 8\degr$, with a detection significance at 99.84 per cent confidence level ($\sim$ 3.2$\sigma$).
-In Table \ref{tab:pol_energy} (middle part), we show the $\Pi$ and $\Psi$ obtained in the 3 energy bands adopted in \citetalias{gianolli23}: 2.0 -- 3.5, 3.5 -- 5.0, and 5.0 -- 8.0 keV.
-However, we found only for the last energy bin a significant detection (at $\sim$ 3.3$\sigma$) and marginal detections for the first and middle bins (at $\sim$ 2.6$\sigma$ and $\sim$ 1.2$\sigma$, respectively).
+For the two segments separately, we obtained in the 2.0 -- 8.0 keV energy band (from the three combined DUs), after background subtraction, only an upper limit for the PD (i.e., $\Pi < 7.8$\%) in the first segment and a significant detection (with $\Pi=5.4 \pm 1.6$\% and PA $\Psi= 78\degr \pm 8\degr$) in the second.
+Given the consistency of the PDs in the two segments, we proceeded by summing them together, finding $\Pi= 4.7 \pm 1.3$\% and $\Psi= 77\degr\pm 8\degr$, with a detection significance at a 99.84\% c.l. ($\sim$ 3.2$\sigma$).
+In Table \ref{tab:pol_energy} (middle part), we show the $\Pi$ and $\Psi$ obtained in the three energy bands adopted in \citetalias{gianolli23}: 2.0 -- 3.5, 3.5 -- 5.0, and 5.0 -- 8.0 keV.
+We found a significant detection only for the last energy bin (at $\sim$ 3.3$\sigma$), whereas we found marginal detections for the first and middle bins (at $\sim$ 2.6$\sigma$ and $\sim$ 1.2$\sigma$, respectively).